- About Us

 - Royal Institution of Chartered Surveyors (RICS).

-In pursuit of these objectives Trant Engineering Ltd will ensure that its policies and management procedures are open, fair and equitable for all parties involved.
+In pursuit of these objectives Trant Engineering Ltd will ensure that our policies, procedures and practices are open, fair and equitable for all parties involved.

 Bribery and Fraud